dimitri-furman/samples/azure-sql-performance-counters/README.md

 # Goal

-This sample shows how to collect performance counters from an Azure SQL DB database and persist this data in a table.
+This sample shows how to collect periodic snapshots of performance counters from an Azure SQL DB database and persist this data in a table.

 # Description